spaceprofessor/aed-handout/HAAE-D04_Handout.md

 ![](figures/haae-d04_lifting_Seite_36.png)

 This plot shows you the landing footprint for the Gemini capsules.
-It is approximately an ellipse with a length of about $550\,\mathrm{km}$ and a width of about $100\,\mathrm{km}$.
+It is approximately an ellipse with a length of about 550 km and a width of about 100 km.
 As you can see, most capsules hit the desired landing site quite accurately, but not all of them.
 Please consult Wikipedia, if you want to know what went wrong for those missions.

 ---